autorope/donkeydocs/docs/guide/host_pc/setup_windows.md

 * Install `pip` using `sudo apt install python3-pip`

+* Install the following two libraries for the UI to work: `sudo apt-get install libmtdev1 xclip`

 * Change to a directory that you would like to use as the head of all your projects.

 ```bash